 When Cardinal Cajetan complained about the sale of indulgences and dispensations in the 16th century, Catholic leaders roared, accusing him to trying “to turn Rome into an uninhabited desert, to reduce the Papacy to impotence, to deprive the pope…of the pecuniary resources indispensable for the discharge of his office” (J. H. Ignaz von Dollinger, The Pope and the Council, London, p.
 307-8).

 You see, the whole stuff wasn’t about the souls of the people, but about their loyalty to Rome and the money.
 It was this grabbing scheme that prompted Martin Luther to nail his 95 theses at the door of the castle church of Wittenburg.
 Inside the door of this church were relics which were said to offer 2 million years indulgences to those who venerated them according to prescribed rules.
 The church which ought to be a place of prayer became a den of thieves; a market for money changers and dove sellers.

 Has the Catholic church ever apologized for having led millions of souls astray in this manner?
 Has she returned the money she grabbed from desperate people who thought they were buying salvation?
 How can they even apologize to the souls now in hell for selling them a bogus ticket out of a mythical purgatory?

-When a person is saved, he has “passed from death to life” (Jh 5:24), he doesn’t need to go back to “working off” his time in purgatory which doesn’t exist.
+When a person is saved, he has “passed from death to life” (Jn.
+5:24), he doesn’t need to go back to “working off” his time in purgatory which doesn’t exist.
 The pope publicly talks of the Gospel bringing freedom from sin, sorrow and emptiness, but the very gospel his religion teaches is a false gospel that has not freed the people from sin or its penalty.
-The differences between Bible Christianity and Catholicism is as wide as eternal life is from eternal death.